New this week (5/14/2026):

 - The Saranac Lake Wild Forest webpage provides information about the unit and its recreational opportunities, and maps of the unit.

-- Seasonal use roads Connery Pond Road, Saint Germain Pond Road and Little Clear/Little Green Road are reopened.
+- The Connery Pond, Saint Germain Pond, and Little Clear/Little Green roads are open.

 - The trail from Echo Pond to Cobble Hill and the Purple Trail is flooded by beaver activity.
 Sections of these trails are very muddy.
 Hikers and bikers should avoid using the Purple Trail or the trail up the east side of Cobble Hill.